 - At the end of "Blind Ambition", Peter is given a medal for rescuing Horace from a fire in his bar, the scene itself being a spoof of the Star Wars scene above.

-- Brutally parodied in "Herpe the Love Sore"; when it turns out that the three bullies who have been making trouble for Peter, Quagmire and Joe throughout the episode are American soldiers about to leave for their third tour of duty, Mayor West declares a celebration in their honor.
+- Brutally parodied in "Herpe the Love Sore"; when it turns out the three bullies making trouble for Peter, Quagmire and Joe throughout the episode are American soldiers about to leave for their third tour of duty, Mayor West declares a celebration in their honor.

-- In the Futurama episode "The Devil has Idle Hands", Fry and an orchestra put on a Hornucopia performance to celebrate Fry's crush, Leela.
+- Futurama: In "The Devil's Hands Are Idle Playthings", Fry and an orchestra put on a Hornucopia performance to celebrate Fry's crush, Leela.

-- The opening titles of Hong Kong Phooey starts right away with a ticker tape for the hero.
+- Hong Kong Phooey: The opening titles starts right away with a ticker tape for the hero.

-- One episode of Justice League Unlimited is about The Flash's Rogues Gallery trying to kill him on the day of the opening of the Flash Museum.
+- Justice League Unlimited: One episode follows The Flash's Rogues Gallery trying to kill him on the day of the opening of the Flash Museum.

-- An award ceremony begins the Loonatics Unleashed episode "The Comet Cometh," in which the mayor makes a public presentation to the six heroes.
-The ceremony gets interrupted by a shower of small rocks, which portend the approach of a world-killer sized asteroid.
+- Loonatics Unleashed: An award ceremony opens "The Comet Cometh", in which the mayor makes a public presentation to the six heroes.
+The ceremony is interrupted by a shower of small rocks, which portend the approach of a world-killer sized asteroid.
 Back to work, heroes.

-- My Little Pony: Friendship Is Magic: The end of the episode "The Return of Harmony" features all the main ponies getting rewarded in an almost shot-for-shot remake of the A New Hope scene above.
+- My Little Pony: Friendship Is Magic: The end of the two-part second season premiere "The Return of Harmony" features the Mane 6 getting rewarded in an almost shot-for-shot remake of the A New Hope scene above.

-- The Powerpuff Girls: In "Cat-astrophe", the Mayor declares the day to be Powerpuff Girls Day.
+- The Powerpuff Girls (1998): In "Cat-astrophe", the Mayor declares Powerpuff Girls Day.